DarkXaHTeP/DarkXaHTeP.CommandLine/README.md

 ## Acknowledgements

-This library is highly inspired by [AspNet.Core Hosting](https://github.com/aspnet/Hosting/tree/rel/2.0.0)
+This library is highly inspired by [AspNet.Core Hosting](https://github.com/aspnet/Hosting/tree/rel/2.0.0) from Microsoft

 ## Contribution